az-digital/az-quickstart-scaffolding/README.md

   one of these ensures that you receive updates, security patches, and support aligned with your system's requirements, avoiding potential conflicts and achieving a robust and reliable implementation.
+- **Version Constraints in Supported Release Branches**: Each supported release branch in this repository specifies a version constraint for az_quickstart in composer.json.
+  This constraint ensures that the release branch will work with compatible versions of Quickstart that correspond to the compatible minor release branch, providing flexibility while maintaining alignment with the intended versions.

 ### Using the `composer create-project` command: